Affiliate links on Android Authority may earn us a commission. Learn more.

 JUMP TO KEY SECTIONS

-How to connect an officially-sanctioned headset to a PS4, PS4 Pro, or PS5
+How to connect Bluetooth headphones with a PlayStation 4, PS4 Pro, or PS5 using an adapter

-If you have a PlayStation 4, PlayStation 4 Pro, or PlayStation 5 and a compatible headset officially sanctioned by Sony, like the Gold Wireless Headset, you can quite easily connect them to your console.
+If you have a PlayStation 4, PlayStation 4 Pro, or PlayStation 5 and a Sony headset like the Pulse Wireless, you can easily connect it to your console.
 Here’s how to do it:

 - Ensure the headset is fully charged.

-- Plug the USB adapter that came with the headset into your PS4, PS4 Pro, or PS5.
+- Plug the headset’s USB adapter into your PlayStation.

 - Turn the headset on and wait for the blue light to stop blinking and turn solid blue.